-With 2020 now in motion, many parents and carers are probably looking at how they’ll cover school fees for the year ahead, not to mention other costs, which might include things like uniforms, shoes, stationery, excursions and transport.
+With the new year now in motion, many parents and carers are probably looking at how they’ll cover school fees for the year ahead, not to mention other costs, including uniforms, textbooks, electronic devices, as well as future excursions.

-The good news is, you may be eligible for some financial assistance through subsidies in your state or territory, which may be means tested or require you to hold a concession card1.
+The good news is you may be eligible for some financial assistance through subsidies in your state or territory.
+Note, these may be means tested or require you to hold a concession card.